microsoft/generative-ai-for-beginners/1-getting-started/lessons/2-exploring-and-comparing-different-llms/README.md

 Now, let's talk about the difference between a service and a model.
 A service is a product that is offered by a Cloud Service Provider, and is often a combination of models, data, and other components.
 A model is the core component of a service, and is often a foundation model, such as an LLM.

 Services are often optimized for production use and are often easier to use than models, via a graphical user interface.
-However, services are not always available for free, and may require a subscription or payment to use, in exchange to leverage service owner’s equipment and resources, optimizing CapEx and scaling easily.
+However, services are not always available for free, and may require a subscription or payment to use, in exchange to leverage service owner’s equipment and resources, optimizing expenses and scaling easily.
 An example of service is [Azure OpenAI service](https://learn.microsoft.com/azure/ai-services/openai/overview), which offers a pay-as-you-go rate plan,  meaning users are charged proportionally to how much they use the service Also, Azure OpenAI service offers enterprise-grade security and responsible AI framework on top of the models' capabilities.

 Models are just the Neural Network, with the parameters, weights, and others.
 Allowing companies to run locally, however, would need to buy equipment, build structure to scale and buy a license or use an open-source model.
 A model like LLaMA is available to be used, requiring computational power to run the model.

 ## How to test and iterate with different models to understand performance on Azure

-Once the Edu4All team has explored the current LLMs landscape and identified some good candidates for their scenarios, the next step is testing them on their data and on their workload.
+Once our team has explored the current LLMs landscape and identified some good candidates for their scenarios, the next step is testing them on their data and on their workload.
 This is an iterative process, done by experiments and measures.
 Most of the models we mentioned in previous paragraphs (OpenAI models, open source models like Llama2, and Hugging Face transformers) are available in the [Foundation Models](https://learn.microsoft.com/en-us/azure/machine-learning/concept-foundation-models) catalog in [Azure Machine Learning studio](https://ml.azure.com/).

 [Azure Machine Learning](https://azure.microsoft.com/en-us/products/machine-learning/) is a Cloud Service designed for data scientists and ML engineers to manage the whole ML lifecycle (train, test, deploy and handle MLOps) in a single platform.
 The Machine Learning studio offers a graphical user interface to this service and enables the user to: